You will often hear that mindfulness can make you a better person; stronger, kinder, more empathetic.

 There is, in fact, nothing that those with power would love more than for everyone to define themselves in solely individualistic terms, in which (despite some people’s delusions of grandeur) they are rendered an easily manageable non-threat.

-Collectivism, on the other hand, literally just means working together for a common purpose.
+And yes, we can acknowledge the dark side of collectivism while not losing sight of its positive aspects.
+Collectivism is really just any situation where people work together for a common purpose.
 If the word bothers you so much then just substitute the word “teamwork” – no one criticises teamwork as hostile to personal freedom.
 That would be ridiculous.

 Society is impossible without some degree of collectivism (a.k.a teamwork) simply because we have to work together to get anything done.
-There is a reason why collectivism, and not individualism, is the moral and social core of every major religious tradition; it’s not to try and control you (as some paranoiacs might think), but just so communities can function.
+There is a reason why collectivism, and not individualism, is the moral and social core of every major religious tradition; it’s not to try and control you (at least not always), it’s simply so communities can function.

 Take the shirt you’re wearing right now.
 Oh sure, you bought it yourself; congratulations on your “rugged individualism.”
 But who did you buy it from?
 What clerk at what store gave you the option to purchase that shirt?
 What truck driver delivered that shirt to the store?
 What cargo ship brought it across the sea from where it was originally made?
 Who actually cut the material and sewed the shirt together?
 Who was the cotton farmer who produced the material in the first place?